JK-Tech24/Jaafar-e-Portfolio-/README.md

   </details>
   &nbsp;&nbsp;<details>
     <summary>Scatter Plot for Different Parameters</summary>
-    Describe the scatter plots you generated for various parameters, including any patterns or trends you noticed in the relationships between them.
+    I created a scatter plot to examine the relationship between 'horsepower' and 'mpg' (miles per gallon).
+Using Seaborn's scatterplot() function, I was able to visually assess how changes in horsepower affected fuel efficiency.
+This type of visualization is essential for identifying trends and patterns in the data.
   </details>
   &nbsp;&nbsp;<details>
     <summary>Replace Categorical Values with Numerical Values</summary>
-    Discuss the process of converting categorical values into numerical representations (e.g., America = 1, Europe = 2) and the significance of this transformation for analysis.
+    To prepare the dataset for analysis, I converted the 'origin' categorical variable into numerical values using the map() function.
+This transformation is crucial for many statistical models that require numerical input.
+By mapping 'America' to 1, 'Europe' to 2, and 'Asia' to 3, I ensured that the data was suitable for further analysis.
+Finally, I printed the updated 'origin' column to verify the changes.
   </details>

 ## Skills Developed